 PLEASE NOTE: All minors must be accompanied by an adult.
 Keep in mind that fossil hunting expeditions are in essence field trips.
 Canoe trips are not recommended for children under 5 yrs old.

 Are you a Fla. educator who wants to build a unique field trip for your students?
 Paleo Discoveries does a special field trip for you- visit the Fla.
-Museum of Natural History and do a real fossil-hunt all in the same day in Gainesville!
+Museum of Natural History and find your own real Florida fossils all in the same day in Gainesville!
 Go to our Educational Programs page for details.

-ADDITIONAL NOTE: Florida law prohibits the collection of archeological (Native American) artifacts on all state lands and rivers without specific authorization.
+ADDITIONAL NOTE: Florida law prohibits the collection of archeological (Native American) artifacts on all STATE (private exempt) lands and rivers without specific authorization.
 This law was recently enforced!
 (2/13) Paleo Discoveries abides by this law and does not actively collect any archeological artifacts of any kind.